Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets: Introduction

 \textsc{Llama-2} \citep{touvron2023LLaMA}, a family of pre-trained and fine-tuned large language models (LLMs), demonstrated impressive performance across multiple tasks, particularly in dialogue-based interactions.
 Regardless of these achievements, \textsc{Llama-2} pre-training supports a small number of languages, which does not include low-resource languages like Amharic.
 This makes adapting LLMs to low-resource languages that are not included a significant challenge.

 Adopting these LLMs to local languages requires the preparation of a quality instruction dataset.
 Amharic is one of the Semitic languages under the Afroasiatic language family spoken in Ethiopia with more than 57M speakers.
 There are numerous task-specific datasets for Amharic \citep{tonja-etal-2023-natural} compared to other Ethiopian languages.
-This paper focuses on enhancing the \textsc{Llama-2}-Amharic model\footnote{\url{https://huggingface.co/iocuydi/llama-2-amharic-3784m}} with quality datasets that are created by converting existing datasets in English into instruction-based Amharic datasets.
-Furthermore, we create new instruction datasets following the approach by \cite{wei2021finetuned}.
+This paper focuses on enhancing the \textsc{Llama-2}-Amharic \citep{andersland2024amharic} model with quality datasets that are created by converting existing datasets in English into instruction-based Amharic datasets.
+Furthermore, we create new instruction datasets following the approach by \citet{wei2021finetuned}.

-\textsc{Llama-2}-Amharic model was created by pre-training \textsc{Llama-2} 7B model using open-source Amharic and translated corpus.
-After performing vocabulary expansion and pre-training, the authors fine-tuned the created model by translating English instruction datasets into Amharic using commercial translation tools.
-In our research, we aim to improve the performance of the Amharic LLaMA model by integrating task-specific and generative datasets as shown in Table \ref{tab:newdata}.
-The contributions of this paper are as follows:

-\begin{itemize} \item Creating Amharic instruction fine-tuning data from existing NLP task-specific and generative datasets. \item Evaluating new and existing models' performance. \item Exploring the effect of carefully curated datasets by combining them with machine-translated instruction datasets. \item Exploring the effect of instructions on the model's performance by introducing code-mixing instructions. \item Open-sourcing our dataset creation pipeline, instruction datasets, trained models, and evaluation outputs to promote language-specific studies on these models. \end{itemize}
+\textsc{Llama-2}-Amharic model by \citet{andersland2024amharic} was created by pre-training \textsc{Llama-2} 7B model using open-source Amharic and translated corpus.
+After performing vocabulary expansion and pre-training, \citet{andersland2024amharic} fine-tuned the created model by translating English instruction datasets into Amharic using commercial translation tools.
+In our research, we aim to improve the performance of the Amharic \textsc{LLaMA} model by integrating task-specific and generative datasets, as shown in Table \ref{tab:newdata}.
+The contributions of this paper are as follows: \begin{itemize} \item Creating Amharic instruction fine-tuning data from existing NLP task-specific and generative datasets. \item Evaluating new and existing models' performance. \item Exploring the effect of carefully curated datasets by combining them with machine-translated instruction datasets. \item Exploring the effect of instructions on the model's performance by introducing code-mixing instructions. \item Open-sourcing our dataset creation pipeline, instruction datasets, trained models, and evaluation outputs to promote language-specific studies on these models. \end{itemize}